Skip links

 The same can be said about other major players such as Yahoo!
 Search Marketing or Microsoft Bing Webmaster Tools.

-What exactly does it mean to have “”?
+What exactly does it mean to have “search intent”?
 It's a term that many Internet marketers are familiar with but may not fully understand.

 How do you know if your content and product offerings are meeting the needs of those who come looking for them on Google or Bing, Yahoo! or any other major search engines?